sumagnadas/roam.io/README.md

     ```bash
     pip install -r requirements.txt
     ```
-6. Start the development server:
+6. Migrate and populate the database
     ```bash
+    python manage.py migrate
+    python manage.py update_db
+    ```
+7. Start the development server:
+    ```bash
     python manage.py runserver
     ```
-7. Open your browser and navigate to the address shown in your console (usually `http://localhost:5173`).
+8. Open your browser and navigate to the address shown in your console (usually `http://localhost:5173`).

 ---